 2 - I’ve learnt to love myself more

-Being with a very confident person in whom you rarely observe self-doubt slipping into the corn gets you thinking about why is that? ...which leads onto what if how I am is not a personality flaw, but the result of things I sucked up from the past? …and then to so what can I do to improve that?
+Being with a very confident person in whom you rarely observe self-doubt slipping into the corn gets you thinking about why is that? ...which leads onto what if how I am is not a personality flaw, but the result of false beliefs that I've sucked up? …and then to so what can I do to improve that?

 3 - I’ve learnt to love other people more

 Being constantly thrust amongst it, you learn a few things.
 Namely, that as an introvert it's not other people that are the problem; its more about getting to a place of feeling comfortable in you.
-Learning to love myself more has made it easier to show up as me and be able to appreciate folk for who they are too – which hopefully gives others permission to do likewise, because its heaps more fun that way.
+Learning to love myself more (see above) has made it easier to show up as me and be able to appreciate folk for who they are too.
+Hopefully this encourages others to do likewise, because it really is heaps more fun!

 4 - I understand my own needs & protect my boundaries

 It has become exceedingly clear that I need lots of time to myself, without anyone.
 If I don’t get this I may very likely morph into a screaming banshee, which isn't fun for anyone.
 I’ve learned to prioritise & protect “me time” at pain of death.